houdiniproject/houdini/README.md

 These include:

-* PostgreSQL 12 (10 probably works)
+- PostgreSQL 12 (10 probably works)
-* NodeJS 14 (we require 14 because we want the full internationalization built-in)
+- NodeJS 14 (we require 14 because we want the full internationalization built-in)
-* Ruby 2.7.6
+- Ruby 2.7.6

 There a few optional tools which make working on Houdini easier

-* Ruby Version Manager (RVM) - RVM makes it simple to switch between versions of Ruby for different projects.
-Additionally, you can use different "gemsets" per version so you can separate the state of a set of different projects.
-It will also switch versions at the console when you change to a directory for an project prepared for RVM, like Houdini.
+- RBENV - rbenv is a version manager tool for the Ruby programming language on Unix-like systems.
+It is useful for switching between multiple Ruby versions on the same machine and for ensuring that each project you are working on always runs on the correct Ruby version.

-* Automatic Version Switching for Node (AVN) - similar to RVM, AVN makes it simple to switch between versions of Node.
+- Automatic Version Switching for Node (AVN) - similar to RBENV, AVN makes it simple to switch between versions of Node.
 When properly configured, it automatically switches version at the console when you change to a directory for a project prepared for AVN, like Houdini.

 ### One-time setup